JoeyStanley/real/_posts/2019-10-28-why-do-people-use-bat-instead-of-trap.md

 <br/>
 The only difference is that <sc>bird</sc> was changed to <sc>burt</sc>.

-Outside of the *PADS* volumes, this frame was also used in [McCarthy (2011)](https://journals.sagepub.com/doi/abs/10.1177/0075424210384226), which explicitly states that these labels were used because of Thomas & Yeager-Dror (2009).
+Outside of the *PADS* volumes, this frame was also used in [McCarthy (2011)](https://journals.sagepub.com/doi/abs/10.1177/0075424210384226), which explicitly states that these labels were used because of Thomas & Yaeger-Dror (2009).

 I don't know the reason why the <sc>b_t</sc> frame was designed when the Wells lexical sets were already established.
 Perhaps the draw of the nearly complete minimal set to contrast all English vowels was useful.
 Maybe it's because the words in the <sc>b_t</sc> frame are shorter, which makes for less cluttered visualizations and written prose.
-Thomas & Yeager-Dror did say that the use of the consonants /b/ and /t/ in the keywords helped reduce the effects of surrounding consonants on the vowels themselves.
+Thomas & Yaeger-Dror did say that the use of the consonants /b/ and /t/ in the keywords helped reduce the effects of surrounding consonants on the vowels themselves.
 Ultimately though, I'm not sure.

 ## My thoughts on the <sc>b_t</sc> frame